Klingebeil/homepage/_portfolio/futures-of-media-tarot.md

 The finished Futures of Media Tarot now serves as a workshop tool to open up imaginative horizons, inform players about the big trends currently influencing the industry and challenge their ideas about the futures of journalism and the media as a whole.

-The game was a prominent part of the "[Media Innovation Camp 2019][3]" in Munich and also played at the "[Frankfurter Tag des Onlinejournalismus 2019][4]" (FTOJ) in Frankfurt.
+The game was a prominent part of the "[Media Innovation Camp 2019][3]" in Munich and also played at the "[Frankfurter Tag des Onlinejournalismus 2019][4]" (FTOJ) in Frankfurt and "[Mind the Progress 2019][5]" in Hamburg.

-You can find [a longer write-up on Medium][5] as well as a printable set of cards in german.
+You can find [a longer write-up on Medium][6] as well as a printable set of cards in german.

 {% include img-full.html id="portfolio/future-of-media-tarot/futures-of-media-tarot-02.jpg" alt=""%}